I worked on details of Ontario Place, a waterfront Park on Lake Ontario in Toronto

 My first architecture client

-1240 Twinney Dr, Newmarket, Ontario L3Y 5N1, Canada
+Richard Reininger Chairman of R. Reininger & Sons Ltd Leader in Canadian automotive cold metal stamping 1240 Twinney Dr, Newmarket, Ontario L3Y 5N1, Canada

 Office part of R. Reininger & Son